Site icon Angie's Diary

 Get Yourself a Pet

-Maybe, we must admit humans need other beings around to be healthy and happy.
-Ironically, the lonelier we are. the less we’ll get along with others.
+Maybe we must admit humans need other beings around to be healthy and happy.
+Ironically, the lonelier we are, the less we’ll get along with others.
 If you’re in this category, get yourself a dog or pet.
-They will make you laugh and they will give you the joy of feeling needed.
+They will make you laugh and give you the joy of feeling needed.
 I have two Dachshunds myself.
-I will admit I spend a lot of time alone at my computer with them sitting not too far away.
+I will admit I spend much time alone at my computer with them sitting not too far away.

 As much as I love my husband, he’s not much of a talker, and his company is just not quite enough.
 I have a husband and kids I love to spend time with, especially my grandchildren.
 I think I feel lonely because I’m not an integral part of anyone else’s social circle.